Looking for information about other Dental Topics?

 The situation that existed.

-- Their patient has simply described a lower front tooth that’s been severely compromised by the effects of advanced gum disease.
+- The patient had a lower front tooth that had been severely compromised by the effects of advanced gum disease.

-- The extensive gum recession that took place as a result was an indication that there was very little bone still encasing the tooth, meaning it was primarily just anchored in gum tissue.
+- The extensive gum recession that occurred was an indication of the extent of the disease process.
+By this point, there was very little bone still encasing the tooth’s root, meaning it was primarily just anchored in gum tissue.

-- Twisting the tooth back and forth stripped that attachment away from its root, with the tooth then coming out simply and quickly.
+- Twisting the tooth back and forth stripped that attachment away from its root, with the tooth then coming out simply, quickly, and relatively cleanly.

-Every dentist knows how easy these (small, good access, single-rooted) teeth can be to take out.
-In fact, when removing multiple teeth, including some in this condition, a dentist may feel sheepish about charging full price for extracting them.
+Every dentist knows how easy these (small, ample access, single-rooted) teeth can be to take out.
+In fact, when removing multiple teeth, some of which are in this condition, a dentist may feel sheepish about charging full price for extracting them.

 So, is it OK to pull your own tooth?

-No, despite what can be or is sometimes done, we can’t imagine a scenario where a dentist, carte blanche, would recommend to their patient that they should just go ahead and extract their own tooth.
-Here are some explanations why:
+Well, despite what can be or is sometimes done, we can’t imagine a scenario where a dentist, carte blanche, would recommend to their patient that they should just go ahead and extract their own tooth.
+There’s just too much room for a person to get themselves into trouble.
+Here are some examples how.

 Reasons why pulling your tooth yourself makes a poor idea.